flaviusb/weird-rpg-notes/locations-big.md

 The Labyrinth
 - Surrounds the Mouth of the Void
-- Onloy reachable from a shadowland
+- Only reachable from a shadowland

 The Shadowlands
 - ...